![]() |

 E-ana = Sumerian: É-AN.NA

-According to the Sumerian king list, Kiš was defeated; its kingship to E-ana was carried.
+According to the Sumerian king list, Kiš was smitten with weapons; its kingship to E-ana was carried.

 E-ana = HK29A (Ceremonial Center) at Hierakonpolis